fleetdm/fleet/handbook/security.md

 If Fleet confirms the vulnerability:

-1. Fleet's security team creates a private Github security advisory.
+1. Fleet's security team creates a private GitHub security advisory.
 2. Fleet asks the researcher if they want credit or anonymity.
-If the researcher wishes to be credited, we invite them to the private advisory on Github.
+If the researcher wishes to be credited, we invite them to the private advisory on GitHub.
-3. We request a CVE through Github.
+3. We request a CVE through GitHub.
 4. Developers address the issue in a private branch.
 5. As we release the fix, we make the advisory public.